What is an SPS Coral?

 For the most part, SPS corals require fairly strong light.
 High power reef LEDs, metal halide and T5 lights are generally used to grow these corals.
 According to Borneman, 12 hours on and 12 hours off is a pretty straightforward recommended duration for most lighting systems.

-SPS coral generally are photosynthetic, depending on their zooxanthellae to convert light energy into food, like plants and algae.
-But unlike plants and algae, SPS coral are also able to capture and eat tiny prey with their polyps.
+SPS corals are generally photosynthetic, depending on their zooxanthellae to convert light energy into food, like plants and algae.
+But unlike plants and algae, SPS corals are also able to capture and eat tiny prey with their polyps.
 The size of the polyps dictates the size of the food they can eat.
-You should target-feed your SPS coral with cyclops, marine snow or other small zooplankton.
+You should target-feed your SPS coral with Cyclops, marine snow or other small zooplankton.

 How to frag an SPS coral

 At the top of the food chain (not literally, but as far as status in the aquarium hobby goes…) are the Small Polyp Stony Corals (SPS) Acropora species, Birdnest (Seriatopora hystrix), Montipora capricornis or verrucosa (plate), Montiopora digitata (branched), and Poccilopora damicornis.

 Fragging these corals tends to be fairly straightforward.
 As the name small Polyp Stony implies, these corals have small polyps (which means they aren’t large, fleshy and prone to injury like the Large Polyp Stony Corals), and a stony skeleton.
 The best approach is to use bone cutters with the Snapping method to snap off a piece.
 This works especially well for thinly branched corals like Birdnest or Montipora Plate Corals.
 If you don’t have a good pair of cutters, you could use the Sawing method to zip through one of the branches.

 I like using bone cutters and the Snapping method.
 It feels like pruning a tree.
 Using the rotary tool just feels a bit more intense, although it arguably makes cuts very well.